Universal Corporation: Current operations

 Universal buys, sells, and processes flue-cured and burley tobacco.
 It also holds a 49% interest in Socotab, LLC, a large dealer in oriental leaf tobaccos.
 The company does not manufacture cigarettes or other consumer tobacco products, although its largest customer is Altria Group (owner of Philip Morris USA).

 Universal common stock is part of the S&P 600 index.

 History

-After the 1911 breakup of the American Tobacco Company trust, Jacquelin (sic) P. Taylor incorporated Universal out of six formerly independent leaf merchants.
+After the 1911 breakup of the American Tobacco Company trust, Jacquelin P. Taylor incorporated Universal out of six formerly independent leaf merchants.

-In 2010, Universal along with Alliance One International were accused of violations of the Foreign Corrupt Practices Act of 1977.
-The company is alleged to have paid US$10,000 to the wife of an official in the Mozambique Ministry of Agriculture to secure favorable tax treatment in that country.
-In 2010, Universal paid about $10 million in restitution and penalties to settle the charges.

 On January 3, 2020, Universal purchased FruitSmart.

+Bribery

+In 2010, Universal along with its competitor Pyxus (then Alliance One) were accused of violations of the Foreign Corrupt Practices Act.
+The company is alleged to have used its subsidiaries to pay $850,000, $165,000 and $800,000 to officials in Malawi, Mozambique and Thailand, respectively.
+The company paid about $9 million in penalties and refunded disgorged profits to settle the charges.